 OpenSpec Pros

-- Single source of truth: all delta changes merge into one authoritative specification, eliminating fragmentation across multiple files
+- Single source of truth: all delta changes merge into one authoritative specification that eliminates fragmentation across multiple files

 - Brownfield-friendly: designed to capture existing system state and support incremental refactoring